melanieganz/ImageQualityMetricsMRI/README.md

 conda activate dev_iqm
 nohup python -u process_all_subjects.py > Results/log.txt &
 ```
+You can set specific preprocessing settings for `normalisation`,
+`mask_metric_values`, `reduction`, `apply_brainmask` in lines 19-22.

 3. Analyse the correlation between the image quality metrics and the observer
 scores with the script `correlation_analysis.py`.

+4. Compare correlations between different preprocessing settings with the script `compare_preprocessing.py`.